NestJS vs Fastify 2026: Opinionated vs Minimal Backend

 Choose NestJS when:

-- Team is large (5+ developers) and consistency matters
+- Team is large (3+ developers) and consistency matters more than micro-optimization

 - Application is complex with many modules and cross-cutting concerns